Skip to content

 bucket[N] Hash of value, mod N (see below) int, long, decimal, date, time, timestamp, timestamptz, timestamp_ns, timestamptz_ns, string, uuid, fixed, binary int

-truncate[W] Value truncated to width W (see below) int, long, decimal, string Source type
+truncate[W] Value truncated to width W (see below) int, long, decimal, string, binary Source type

 year Extract a date or timestamp year, as years from 1970 date, timestamp, timestamptz, timestamp_ns, timestamptz_ns int